Learn About Polycythemia Vera

 Medicines that may be used include:

 • Hydroxyurea to reduce the number of red blood cells made by the bone marrow.
-This drug may be used when the numbers of other blood cell types are also high.
+This medicine may be used when the numbers of other blood cell types are also high.

 • Ruxolitinib (Jakafi) to reduce the number of red blood cells and reduce an enlarged spleen.
-This drug is prescribed when hydroxyurea and other treatments have failed.
+This medicine is prescribed when hydroxyurea and other treatments have failed.

 Taking aspirin to reduce the risk of blood clots may be an option for some people, but aspirin increases the risk for stomach bleeding.

-Ultraviolet-B light therapy can reduce the severe itching some people experience.
+Ultraviolet-B or ultraviolet-A light therapy can reduce the severe itching some people experience.

 Who are the top Polycythemia Vera Local Doctors?